acediatic/750-Assignment-1/stronger/README.md

 When wanting to share state between multiple widgets, we can pass information between widgets (similar to [prop drilling](https://blogs.perficient.com/2021/12/03/understanding-react-context-and-property-prop-drilling/) in React) using their constructors.
 However, this quickly becomes complex and cumbersome for anything more than trivial applications.

 To solve this, the Provider package allows the passing of information using the producer-consumer model.
 Here, widgets can subscribe to a certain type of object (usually a datamodel object, like a shopping cart), which they can access from their parent.
 They typically watch for changes of this object, and rerender whenever they're notified that the object has changed.
+This takes advantage of the `Consumer<T>` and `Producer` widgets, to consume and provide an object respectively.

 **React Equivalences Summary**